Rocky Mountain College: Academics

 Rocky Mountain College is accredited through the Northwest Commission on Colleges and Universities and the Office of Public Instruction for the State of Montana for the preparation of elementary and secondary teachers.
 The Accreditation Review Commission on Education accredits the physician assistant program for the Physician Assistant ARC-PA, while the Aeronautical Science major and Aviation Management major at Rocky Mountain College are both accredited by the Aviation Accreditation Board International (AABI).

 Athletics

-The Rocky Mountain athletic teams are the Battlin' Bears.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference for most of its sports since the 1936–37 academic year; while its skiing teams compete in the United States Collegiate Ski and Snowboard Association (USCSA).
+RMC's athletic teams are the Battlin' Bears.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference for most of its sports since the 1936–37 academic year; its skiing teams compete in the United States Collegiate Ski and Snowboard Association (USCSA).

-Rocky Mountain competes in 17 intercollegiate varsity sports: Men's sports include basketball, cross country, football, golf, soccer and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball; and co-ed sports include cheerleading, ski racing and stunt.
+RMC competes in 17 intercollegiate varsity sports.
+Men's sports include football, basketball, cross country, football, golf, soccer, and track & field (indoor and outdoor); women's include basketball, cross country, golf, soccer, track & field (indoor and outdoor), and volleyball; and co-ed sports include cheerleading, ski racing and stunt.